Small Reconstruction Package for Radon projections

 Note

 The example is intended for developers of reconstruction packages that use AbstractImageReconstruction.
-End-users of such a package can consult the result sections of the example to see the high-level interface of AbstractImagerReconstruction and should otherwise consult the documentation of the concrete reconstruction package itself.
+End-users of such a package should consult the documentation of the concrete reconstruction package itself.

 Installation

-We can install AbstractImageReconstruction using the Julia package manager.
-Open a Julia REPL and run the following command:
+We can install AbstractImageReconstruction using the Julia package manager:

 using Pkg